Tuesday, September 1, 2015

 10. We saw The Nativity 1910.
 Mary, Joseph, and baby Jesus.
 Hues of blue, red, green, and yellow

-11. We saw the Edward Brooks Memorial window in 1892, angle leading in singing, Peace on earth good will toward men.
+11. We saw the Edward Brooks Memorial window in 1892, an angel leading in singing, Peace on earth good will toward men.

 Tiffany Studio’s stained glass windows